WebAssembly/spec/proposals/Exceptions.md

     deleted?
   - How should exception reference type be related to the existing reference type or GC proposal?

+  Consequently, Proposal 1 would be simpler to implement for VMs which do not need reference types or related functionality such as GC objects.

+- The first-class exception type makes Proposal 2 more expressive, possibly providing more flexibility for frontend developers for non-C langauges.
+In particular, allowing exception objects to escape catch blocks may simplify control flow translation.
+  Conversely, it is slightly more complex for languages which do not have convenient ways to model reference types.

 - In Proposal 2, the unwinder must stop at every call stack frame with `catch` instruction because the tag matching happens within a `catch` block, whereas